rs-station/laue-dials/docs/tutorials/hewl/HEWL_anom_laue_dials_processing_final_rst.rst

    - Copies files with a set of custom refinement parameters for each step of refinement in Phenix into the appropriate directory.
-     Refinement 1 is a rigid-body refinment only, while Refinement 2 also refines individual B-factors.
+     Refinement 1 is a rigid-body refinement only, while Refinement 2 also refines individual B-factors.
    - Calls the utility sbatch_phenix_Refine.sh to run Phenix refinement

 4. HEWL_anom_peak_heights.sh

-   - Calls the anomalous_peak_heights.py utility to calculate the anomalous peak heights for each I and S atom accross all frame number sizes and store the resulting outputs in csv files
+   - Calls the anomalous_peak_heights.py utility to calculate the anomalous peak heights for each I and S atom across all frame number sizes and store the resulting outputs in csv files
    - Calls the concatenate_anomalous_peak_csv.py utility to concatenate the resulting 13 csv files into one